As we mark the tenth anniversary of the September 11 attacks on the United States, frequent NR contributors and other friends remember that morning.

 — Ralph Kinney Bennett retired from the Washington bureau of The Reader’s Digest as an assistant managing editor.

 I had taken the second cup of coffee into the living room and flipped on the TV to see if there was any late news.
 A plane had just flown into a World Trade Tower.
 I looked out the picture window.
 There wasn’t a cloud in the sky.
 It couldn’t be an accident.
 It had to be an attack of some sort.
 What to do?
 The best thing, I thought, was to do what I had planned and get out of town.
 I went down to the garage, picked up the car, and headed up the FDR drive.
 Within half a mile, there were streams of emergency vehicles — fire trucks, ambulances, police cars, sirens blowing, red lights flashing — streaming southward on lanes usually closed to truck traffic, headed for the disaster area.
 I kept the radio on and listened with growing horror.
 By the time I had reached Sharon, in the quiet Litchfield Hills of Connecticut, two hours later, many of those men, having charged into the maelstrom to give what help they could, were themselves, already, also dead.
-God rest their valiant souls.
+God rest their valiant souls.— Priscilla L. Buckley is author of Living It Up with National Review: A Memoir, among other books.

 It’s hard to know where to start in recounting what I remember most about September 11.
 The day started for me with finding myself sitting on the taxiway at Dulles Airport for a seemingly interminable period on a westbound United Airlines flight, thinking I was going to miss my San Francisco connection en route to the Pacific Command in Hawaii for meetings in my role as a deputy assistant secretary of defense.